shrutigandhi-06/shrutigandhi-06/README.md

 - 🔭 I’m currently working on **User recommedation system based on music compatibility**

-- 🌱 I’m currently learning **Distributed Systems and how to enhance software by integrating ML/AI**
+- 🌱 I’m currently learning **Distributed Systems and How to enhance software by integrating ML/AI**

 - 🤝 I’m looking for help with **Synthetic data creation**